West Ham United 2-0 Leeds United

 West Ham were not content there, and twice went close to adding further to their advantage by half-time.
 First, Saïd Benrahma drew a low stop from Meslier with a shot from the edge of the box, before another corner caused more problems for Leeds, with Dawson heading Cresswell’s left-wing delivery against the post.

-The action continued at a furious pace at the start of the second period, as Bamford wasted a glorious chance to eat into West Ham’s lead, running free to collect Diego Llorente’s through ball, but only whipping his shot wide of the far post with only Fabiański in his way.
+The action continued at a furious pace at the start of the second period, as Patrick Bamford wasted a glorous chance to eat into West Ham’s lead, running free to collect Diego Llorente’s through ball, but only whipping his shot wide of the far post with only Fabiański in his way.

 The Hammers No1 then had to tip Raphinha’s well-executed overhead kick over the top, after it deflected off Issa Diop’s lead and looped towards the top corner.